Blockhead: The Life of Fibonacci

 Reading Level: 2nd − 3rd Grade

-As a young boy in medieval Italy, Leonardo Fibonacci thought about numbers day and night.
+As a young boy in medieval Italy, Leonardo Fibonacci thought about numbers night and day.
 He was such a daydreamer that people called him a blockhead.
+However, when he grows up, he becomes a brilliant mathematician who discovers the Fibonacci sequence.
+Full color.

 Select format: